 If you don’t want to spend a penny on the admission fees of the museums, you can still walk around Museumpark, as it’s actually an open-air museum.
 Here you’ll find various art works outside.

-Worth mentioning is also the Depot of Boijmans, which is currently still in construction, but already an amazing building to see!
+Worth mentioning is also the Depot of Boijmans, which will open in September 2021, but already an amazing building to see!

 Witte de Withstraat is also known as Rotterdam’s cultural street and together with Museum Park it’s the cultural heart of Rotterdam.
 This artistic street shouldn’t be skipped during your visit, and it’s filled with nice cafes, shops, art galleries and restaurants.
 And of course it is completely free to walk around and admire the street art.